-Heather's current research explores the causes and impacts of ethnic discrimination in rental housing markets, the impacts of state entrepreneurialism on urban redevelopment projects, and the ongoing efforts to reform NSW's planning system.
-Other recent research has investigated the effect of rail investments on housing prices, the impact of planning regulations on housing affordability, and spatial analysis in planning.
+Professor Heather MacDonald is the Deputy Dean of the Faculty of Design, Architecture and Building at UTS.
+An urban planning specialist, she is interested in the causes and impacts of ethnic discrimination in rental housing markets, the impacts of state entrepreneurialism on urban redevelopment projects, and the ongoing efforts to reform NSW's planning system.

 Can supervise: YES